cnizzardini/cakephp-preloader/README.md

 });
 ```

-For more on events, read the CakePHP [Events System](https://book.cakephp.org/4/en/core-libraries/events.html#registering-listeners) documentation.
+For more on events, read the CakePHP [Events System](https://book.cakephp.org/5/en/core-libraries/events.html#registering-listeners) documentation.

 ### Preloader Class

 You can customize your OPCache Preloader using the same class used by the console command.
-Preloader uses
+Preloader uses a port of
-CakePHP's FileSystem class under the hood.
+CakePHP 4.x's Filesystem class under the hood.

 ```php
 use CakePreloader\Preloader;